Careers

 The Co-Curricular Record, or the CCR, is an official document sent with your transcript which taillights your involvement in activities outside the classroom.
 Activities included on the CCR must meet specific guidelines set forth by the university and CCR-certified students demonstrate their mastery of a set of core competencies valuable to future pursuits.

-For more information about the campus's CCR and the certification process, please see the campus's CCR website.You will show proof of completing the informational interview by writing about your experience in your two-page reflection paper.
+For more information about the campus's CCR and the certification process, please see the campus's CCR website.You will show proof of completing the informational interview by submitting a recording to the Psychology Student Affairs office and writing about your experience in your two-page reflection paper.
 At least one page of your reflection paper should focus on the informational interview that you participated in, and you must include the name of the interviewee and the date of the interview.

 Criteria: